 Call for Applications: ARRT Postdoctoral Fellows

-Starting August 15, we will be accepting applications for ARRT Postdoctoral Fellows, with an expected start date of January 1, 2023, depending on candidate availability.
-ARRT Fellows are expected to have earned their doctorate degree (Ph.D. or terminal degree equivalent) in a relevant field (e.g., rehabilitation engineering or engineering/computer science with research focus on accessibility).
+The Advanced Rehabilitation Research Training: Inclusive Technology and Policy Design Research Fellowships (ARRT) Project is currently accepting applications for ARRT Postdoctoral Fellows Program, with an expected start during Spring/Summer, 2024, depending on candidate availability.
+ARRT Fellows are expected to have earned their doctorate degree (Ph.D.
+Psy.D.
+J.D., or terminal degree equivalent) in a relevant field such as rehabilitation engineering or engineering/computer science or in a pertinent field such as disability studies, economics, law, or policy, with an interest in conducting research in accessibility, usability, or disability related policy.
 Fellows will be trained through a combination of classroom, hybrid-format, and formal instruction, didactic training and membership, independent and collaborative research, and research practicums and residencies.

 Background: The Advanced Rehabilitation Research Training: Inclusive Technology and Policy Design Research Fellowships (ARRT) Project, was implemented under funding from NIDILRR’s priority for the ARRT Policy Research Fellowship program.
 During the five-year duration of this project, project staff will train four (4) postdoctoral fellows in the area of advanced disability and accessible technology policy, responsive to NIDILRR’s domains of community participation and employment with a cross-cutting focus on technology for access and with specializations in information and communications technology (ICT) policy, as it pertains to issues of accessibility and usability for individuals with disabilities.

-The Center for Advanced Communications Policy (CACP)’s ARRT program builds on the experience of the Rehabilitation Engineering Research Center on Wireless Inclusive Technologies (Wireless RERC) to provide a basis for training and research activities.
-CACP and the Wireless RERC work with the Federal Communications Commission (FCC), National Technology and Information Administration (NTIA), National Council on Disability (NCD), and U.S. Access Board, among other institutions to address the priority’s requirement for a one-year residency in Washington, DC for Congressional, Federal Agency, or relevant non-governmental organizational policy experience.
+The Center for Advanced Communications Policy (CACP)’s ARRT program builds on the experience of the Rehabilitation Engineering Research Center on Wireless Inclusive Technologies (Wireless RERC) and other NIDILRR related projects to provide a basis for training and research activities.
+The Center engages with the Federal Communications Commission (FCC), National Technology and Information Administration (NTIA), National Council on Disability (NCD), and U.S. Access Board, among other institutions, to address the priority’s requirement for an (optional) one-year residency in Washington, DC for Congressional, Federal Agency, or relevant non-governmental organizational policy experience.
 The program is also supported by other NIDILRR funded projects at Georgia Tech related to technology and disability, including the Field Initiated Project on the Contingent Employment of Individuals with Disabilities (FIP-CE), which also engages policymaking as it pertains to technologically based employment of individuals with disabilities as part of the so-called “gig economy.”